ibm-cloud-docs/AnalyticsEngine/installing-additional-libraries.md

  /home/common/conda/anaconda3/bin/pip install <archive url or or local file path>
  ```

-### Scala/Java
+### Scala or Java

-Scala/Java libraries must be copied into the following designated directories:
+Scala or Java libraries must be copied into the following designated directories:

  * `/home/common/lib/scala/common` - Scala/Java libraries that are not Spark version specific
  * `/home/common/lib/scala/spark2` - Scala/Java libraries that are specific to Spark version 2.x